JoshuaSFryer/3303-L4G5/README.md

 # Running the System
-Run the Floor, Scheduler, and Elevator systems, in any order.
-Then, run the Simulator system, which will begin loading from an input file located at /src/resources/inputFile.txt.
+Run the FloorSystem, Scheduler, and Elevator systems, in any order.
+Then, run the Runner class of the Simulator system, which will begin loading from an input file located at /src/resources/inputFile.txt.
 Please place the input file you wish to test with at this location.